nubomedia/nubomedia-ouatservice-dev/README.md

 nubomedia-ouatservice-dev
 =========================

-NUBOMEDIA Live Tale Service: Service works in development environment.
+NUBOMEDIA Live Tale Service: Java service works in development environment.

 What is NUBOMEDIA
 -----------------